scandipwa/docs.scandipwa.com/content/docs/technology-stack.md

 Of course, we don't have very powerful functionality, like we had in the Magento's layout system, where we were able to take one element from the footer and place it in the header only with a few lines of code.
 But this is powerful enough to let us rearrange these elements and perform various actions, in addition to them being defined in one place.

-### React component lifecycle methods
+### React Component Lifecycle Methods
 The JavaScript components are relatively simple, they have the so-called lifecycle methods.
 Therefore, mastering the JavaScript `class` will make you ready for developing on ScandiPWA.

-If you want to read more about React component lifecycle methods, you can do so [here](#https://reactjs.org/docs/react-component.html).
+If you want to read more about React component lifecycle methods, you can do so [here](https://reactjs.org/docs/react-component.html).

 This is all of the ScandiPWA tech stack, except for GraphQL, about which we'll talk about in a different tutorial.